Clarifai CLI

 Get All Contexts

-The get-contexts (or list-contexts) subcommand lists all Clarifai contexts defined in your configuration file, displayed in a table format.
+The get-contexts (or list-contexts, or ls) subcommand lists all Clarifai contexts defined in your configuration file, displayed in a table format.
 The currently active context is marked with an asterisk (*).

 This provides an overview of the different Clarifai setups you can switch between.